dafny-lang/dafny/docs/DafnyRef/Statements.md

 ### 20.7.4.
 Failure-returns with additional data {#sec-value-carrying}

 The failure-compatible return value can carry additional data as shown in the `Outcome<T>` example above.
 In this case there is a (first) LHS l-value to receive this additional data.
+The type of that first LHS value is one that is assignable from the result of the `Extract` function, not the actual first out-parameter.

 <!-- %check-resolve %use Outcome.tmp -->
 ```dafny